 Fittingly, given this 88.5-acre site's earlier use as an agricultural experiment station, there are abundant tropical flowering trees and palms throughout the park, and the Broward County Audubon Society's Anne Kolb Memorial Trail, named for a former Broward County Commissioner active in environmental causes, winds through re-created representative plant communities.
 The park also includes the Tropical Fruit Grove, which includes rare fruit trees from around the world.

 Established in May 2013, this 18-hole, par 54 course runs through a variety of terrain, from elevated, wooded lake view to tropical fruit grove.
 All skill levels are welcome, as there are up to three tee positions per hole to accommodate amateur and pro disc golfers.
 The course is open free of charge during regular park hours, and score cards and course maps are available at the park office.
-The course is a collaboration involving T.Y.
-Disc Golf, Broward Disc Golf Association, and Broward County Parks.
-Course Map and Scorecard (PDF)
+The course is a collaboration involving the Broward Disc Golf Association and Broward County Parks.
+Course Map and Scorecard

 Large group gatherings of 250 or more persons require prior Park approval and issuance of a Park Permit to address such items as reserving space for the group, traffic control, trash removal/cleanup deposit, etc.

-Picnic Shelters: Four small shelters (maximum capacity 30), five medium shelters (maximum capacity 50), and three large shelters (maximum capacity 100).
+Four small shelters (maximum capacity 25), five medium shelters (maximum capacity 50), and three large shelters (maximum capacity 100).
 All have grills, picnic tables, water, and electricity.
 The shelters must be reserved and paid for in advance at park office.

-Fountain Room: A 2,000-square-foot, air-conditioned room suitable for meetings, parties, receptions, reunions, showers, and other special events (available for rental).
+A 1,687-square-foot, air-conditioned room suitable for meetings, parties, receptions, reunions, showers, and other special events (available for rental).
 Features large windows looking out over the park's lake.
-Capacity 125.
+Accommodates up to 75.
 Includes tables and chairs and can be configured according to your needs.
 Wi-Fi is available at this location.